marcboudreau/hvc/README.md

 Job Specification file found in the *testing/successul/* directory and executes the **copy** command with each file and marks the test case as passed if the application exits with a success status (exit code `0`) or failed otherwise.

+#### *New Integration Testing Framework*

+A new Integration Testing framework is being introduced in the *tests/* directory.
+This framework uses golang tests to drive the setup, execution, and verifications of the tests.
+This test framework requires access to a Kubernetes cluster by using the **docker-desktop** Context within the *~/.kube/config* file.